 There really is nothing Greek about this Polish ryba po grecku recipe, yet that's the name it has carried for hundreds of years.
 This traditional recipe features fried white fish, such as tilapia, perch, pike, walleye, whiting and orange roughy, among others, which is then smothered in a tomato-vegetable sauce.
-At first blush, I wondered why would anyone want to cover crispy fried fish with a wet sauce?
+At first blush, we wondered why would anyone want to cover crispy fried fish with a wet sauce?
 Well, it works and is delicious hot or cold.
 Ryba po grecku is often one of the courses at the meatless Christmas Eve meal known as wigilia and is a good choice anytime a meatless meal is required.
-See this Polish video on how to make ryba po grecku.

 - For the Fish: